The Amazing Things Niacinamide Can Do for Your Skin

-As mentioned, niacinamide a form of vitamin B3, and, like other B vitamins, it plays an important role in ensuring the cells throughout your body function properly.
+As mentioned, niacinamide is a form of vitamin B3 and, like other B vitamins, it plays an important role in ensuring the cells throughout your body function properly.
 "Vitamin B3 is essential to the process of converting the food you consume into usable energy," says Sheel Desai Solomon, M.D., a dermatologist in the Raleigh/Durham, North Carolina area.
 "It also aids your cells in carrying out important chemical reactions."
 (Related: Here's Why B Vitamins Are So Important for Energy.)

 Your body doesn't store niacinamide, so it's important you get it through your diet; it's found in many animal products, such as meat and milk, as well in green vegetables and grains.
 Fun fact: Niacinamide has been shown to be beneficial to the skin both when taken orally and used topically, says Marnie Nussbaum, M.D., NYC-based dermatologist.

 It's not so much a question of what niacinamide can do for your skin, but more of what it can't do.
-The answer: Not much.
 First and foremost, "niacinamide is a precursor to molecules that allow all cells, including skin cells, to repair damage and neutralize free radicals that can cause skin cancer and the breakdown of collagen and elastin," says Dr. Nussbaum.
 Translation: It's an essential vitamin for keeping your skin strong, healthy, and youthful.

 Aside from that preventative benefit, there are many other niacinamide benefits that make it a great ingredient for all kinds of complexion concerns.
 Dealing with dryness?
 Niacinamide increases the production of ceramides, which protect your skin barrier and seal in moisture, says Dr. Nussbaum.
-(Related: How to Boost Your Skin Barrier and Why You Need To)
+(Related: How to Boost Your Skin Barrier and Why You Should)

 What about if you're acne-prone?
 Yep, niacinamide is good for that, too; along with the anti-inflammatory effects, it's also been shown to decrease oil production and normalizes the lining of the pores, keeping them from getting clogged and enlarged, says Dr. Solomon.

 What you mix and match this ingredient with is crucial, as niacinamide can turn too acidic from interacting with other ingredients, breaking down into nicotinic acid and causing irritation, cautions Dr. Bloom.
 If you're using any alpha- or beta-hydroxy acids in your skin-care regimen, use them at a different time of day or wait at least 30 minutes in between application, advises Dr. Nussbaum.
-(Related: The Skin Benefits of Lactic, Malic, Phytic, Tartaric, and Citric Acids.)
+(Related: The Skin Benefits of Lactic, Malic, Phytic, Tartaric, and Citric Acids)

 The Best Niacinamide Products

 Niacinamide pairs well with hydrating ingredients, so it's a good ingredient to look for in a moisturizer, points out Dr. Solomon.
 To get the most bang for your buck, look for a niacinamide serum; the lightweight formulas will contain higher concentrations of the active ingredient.
-Check out seven derm-approved product picks below:
+Check out nine derm-approved product picks below:

 Pricey but worth it, Dr. Bloom calls this product "brilliantly-designed" for its combination of multiple ingredients, including niacinamide, that all work synergistically to combat aging.

 Got breakouts?
 Reach for this formula, which, "reduces the appearance of enlarged pores, congestion, and balances the overproduction of oil," says Dr. Solomon.
 Dr. Nussbaum also recommends this treatment, which has the added benefit of a very affordable price tag.